eeeschwartz/next/lexingtonky.gov.md

 ### Beta phase

 * Create a publicly accessible version of the new site on the new CMS platform.
-A banner from the existing site invites users to give it a try and provide feedback.
+A link from the existing site invites users to give it a try and provide feedback.
 * To begin, it should be a rough draft that covers as many service areas as possible.
 * The redesign team continues iterative user research with a wide variety of users.
 * As the beta progresses, user feedback is continually collected as content is fleshed-out, rearranged, and improved.
 * The number of users should grow as the site improves.
 * City stakeholders decide when the site meets the standards to be made live.
-* About three-six months.
+* About three to six months.

 ### Live phase